Last Updated on July 25, 2021

-When buying a chip cat flap, look for one that strikes good reviews and balance between value and efficacy.
+When buying a chip cat flap, look for one that strikes good reviews and balances between value and efficacy.
 You should also ascertain that the location you intend to install is suitable for the microchip cat flap as stated by the manufacturer.
 More importantly, you’ll want to make sure there’s congruence between your cat’s microchip type and those that the catflap can read.
 This is not likely to be a big deal in reviews, but taking the extra step to find out first can possibly save you plenty of effort.

 Next, tips in reviews say you should search for a chip flap that accommodates the number of cats you have and the size of each one.
 Most microchip windows have a capacity far greater than what would be required.
-You should, of course keep in mind your cat’s behaviour, experience and its willingness to approach the catflap in the way required for scanning.
+You should, of course, keep in mind your cat’s behaviour, experience and willingness to approach the catflap in the way required for scanning.

 Some cats would rather just wait outside until someone is available to open the door.
 Finally, having a manual lock can be very useful in certain scenarios, reviews say.
 For example, if you want your cat to be able to come in, but need to stop it from leaving again because of things like medication administration or veterinary station visits, the manual lock options can be invaluable.